Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Common Challenges

-Regarding headless browser scraping, there are primarily two kinds of challenges: Scraping speed and Bot Detection.
+When it comes to headless browser scraping, there are primarily two kinds of challenges: Scraping speed and Bot Detection.
+Let's explore common tips and tricks we can apply to web scrapers powered by the Puppeteer node library.

-The most effective thing we can do to speed up our Puppeteer scrapers is to disable image and video loading.
-When web scraping, we don't care whether images are loaded into the webpage as we don't need to see them.
+The most effective tip to speed up our Puppeteer scrapers is to disable image and video loading, as when scraping, we don't care about image rendering.

-Note: the images and videos are still in the page source, so by disabling loading, we're not going to lose any data.
+Note: the images and videos are still in the page source, so by turning off loading, we're not going to lose any data.

 We can configure Puppeteer headless browsers with rules that will block puppeteer images and analytic traffic: